120 Best One-on-One Meeting Questions for Employees to Ask in 2025

 1. Schedule your meetings

-You must decide the schedule of your meeting with your managers to avoid confusions and streamline your work simultaneously.
+You must decide the schedule of your meeting with your managers to avoid confusion and streamline your work simultaneously.

 You can answer a few questions together: